Healthcare Management Program Benefits, Healthcare Management Degree

 Health Care Leadership MBA Program Benefits

-The Kansas City University of Medicine and Biosciences' DO/MBA dual-degree program successfully integrates two professional curricula.
-Dual-degree students complete both degrees on time and walk across the graduation stage with other members of their class, receiving their Doctor of Osteopathic Medicine along with a Rockhurst MBA.
+The Kansas City University DO/MBA dual-degree program successfully integrates two professional curricula.
+Dual-degree students complete both degrees in four years and walk across the graduation stage at KCU with other members of their class, receiving their Doctor of Osteopathic Medicine along with a Rockhurst MBA.

 Other important benefits of this new program are: